dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 Subscribing to messages can be done in several ways to offer flexibility of receiving messages on your topics:

-* Direct subscribtion through the `subscribe` method
+* Direct subscription through the `subscribe` method
 * Direct susbcription with options through the `subscribeWithOptions` method
 * Subscription afterwards through the `susbcribeOnEvent` method